17 Blocks

-17 Blocks is an 2019 American documentary film, directed by Davy Rothbart, written by Rothbart and Jennifer Tiexiera.
+17 Blocks is a 2019 American documentary film, directed by Davy Rothbart, written by Rothbart and Jennifer Tiexiera.
 The film revolves around the Sanford family, who spent 20 years filming themselves.

 The film had its world premiere at the Tribeca Film Festival on April 27, 2019.
 It was released in virtual cinema on February 19, 2021, by MTV Documentary Films.

 Synopsis

 The film follows the Sanford family, who spent 20 years filming themselves, living just 20 minutes away from the White House.

 Release

 The film had its world premiere at the Tribeca Film Festival on April 27, 2019.
 The film also screened at AFI Docs on June 20, 2019.
 In July 2019, MTV Documentary Films acquired distribution rights to the film.
 The film was released in virtual cinema on February 19, 2021.